-Why hydrogen fuel cells are the future of sustainable transport
+Hydrogen fuel cells: Everything you need to know about the future of sustainable transport

-Fuel cell technology has been in development since the late 1800s and hydrogen fuel cells have been around since the early 1930s.
+Fuel cell technology has been in development since the late-1800s and hydrogen fuel cells have been around since the early-1930s.
 However, they have never been as widely discussed as they are today.

-That's because the technology is almost at a stage where it can be employed in consumer vehicles on a mass scale, with refillable fuel cells able to drive electric motors and maintain zero emissions without needing to be replenished every 100-200 miles.
+That's because the technology is almost at a stage where it can be employed in consumer vehicles on a mass scale, with fuel cells able to drive electric motors and maintain zero emissions without needing to be replenished every 100-200 miles.

-In short, it is the Holy Grail for sustainable car travel and, therefore, an ideal subject for Pocket-lint's sustainability month.

-Here then is what we know about hydrogen fuel cell technology and whether it might feature in your next car.
+Here then is everything you need to know about hydrogen fuel cell technology and whether it might feature in your next car.

 What is hydrogen fuel cell technology?